joseah/JsToMarkdown/README.md

 ## Description

-`JStoMarkdown.py`, `PythontoMarkdown.py` and `PerltoMarkdown.py` are scripts which create markdown and html documents using a source code file (`.js`,`.py`, `.pl`).
+`SrctoMarkdown.py` is a script which creates markdown and html documents using a source code file (`.js`,`.py`,`.pl`, `.R`,`.sh`).

-All scripts receive two mandatory parameters:
+Two mandatory parameters are requested:

-- a script (This script should include between comments all markdown notes, see `js_example.js`.
+- a script (This script should include between comments all markdown notes, see `SrctoMarkdown.py` file.
 Code does not have to be commented)
 - output format (html)

 And optional parameters: